Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 7. Unintended Eavesdropping

 What’s worse than live streaming not working?
 Having your surroundings create unexpected audio and video problems to troubleshoot.
 When live streaming, you have to be aware of your surroundings.
-That’s because anything – and anyone – near your live streaming setup can be picked up by the camera and microphone.
+That’s because anything – and anyone – near your live streaming setup can be picked up by the video camera and microphone.

 For example, if you’re conducting an interview and someone walks by and starts talking loudly, the microphone and broadcast will pick up audio from your viewers.
 To avoid this problem, you need to be aware of your surroundings and, if possible, have a dedicated area for your live streaming setup.